Last Updated on September 7, 2021 CareOurEarth

 On May 17, 1972, the UN Conference on Trade and Development (UNCTAD) proposed measures for the information dissemination and the mobilization of public opinion relative to trade and development problems.

-On December 19, 1972, the UN General Assembly established World Development Information Day, in the resolution 3038 (XXVII), to help draw the attention of people worldwide to development problems.
+On December 19, 1972, the UN General Assembly established World Development Information Day, in the resolution A/RES/3038 (XXVII), to help draw the attention of people worldwide to development problems.

 The UN Assembly decided that the date for the Day should coincide with United Nations Day, in order to stress the central role of development in the UN’s work.
 Both days are observed on October 24th.